Login to Complete an Application or to Access Judging Panel

 The GCLS Awards Administrators shall:

-- Review, edit and release annual versions of the multiple approved documents related to the GCLS Literary Awards for the new awards year.
+- Review, edit and release annual versions of the multiple approved documents related to the GCLS Awards for the new awards year.
 Any changes will be related to dates, clarity, typos and related issues.
 Any change in rules will require Board approval before implementing, and that can only occur outside of the annual awards period.

 - Be responsible for the selection and assignment of three (3) to five (5) judges per literary award category;